Staff, Interns & Board

 Irene Georgia Tsatsos

-Irene Georgia Tsatsos (she/they) is an artist with a daily practice of writing, drawing, and reading, all of which inform works rendered in clay, textiles, plants, and space through her work as a contemporary art curator.
-She is a values-driven arts professional with experience in program development, leadership, and administrative oversight.
-Most recently, Irene served as Director of Exhibition Programs and Chief Curator at the Armory Center for the Arts in Pasadena, CA. She has also held positions at the Whitney Museum of American Art and the Getty, published extensively, and served on numerous award and programmatic panels.
-Currently, Irene serves on the board of directors at the Children’s Community School, and, after holding the honor of being founding chair of the early Feminist Center for Creative Work, is back on the board for this next chapter.
+Irene Georgia Tsatsos (she/her) is an artist with fluid life/work/art boundaries.
+For over 30 years, she has sustained a daily rhythm of writing, drawing, and reading, which informs her work in clay, textiles, installation, and curatorial projects.
+Her interests center on the interpersonal and psychosocial dynamics, norms, and values within families, relationships, workplaces, and communities.
+She explores family histories, migration stories, intergenerational trauma, loneliness, death rituals, cultural assimilation, attachment styles, the agency of infants and toddlers, and epigenetics.
+Until 2023, Irene served as Director of Exhibition Programs and Chief Curator at the Armory Center for the Arts in Pasadena, CA. She has also held positions at the Whitney Museum of American Art and the Getty, published extensively, and served on numerous award and program panels.
+After holding the honor of being founding chair of the early Feminist Center for Creative Work, she is back on the board for this next chapter.

 Jessica Simmons-Reid